jackaltx/PiFarm_Ansi/roles/grafana_server/README.md

 #### role flags:
 * `grafana_configure: true` - if you want no configuration this is the option for you to set to `false`
-* `grafana_prometehus: true` - configures grafana with a datasource named Prometheus as the default datasource.
+* `grafana_promethehus: true` - configures grafana with a datasource named Prometheus as the default datasource.

 #### Variables worth mentioning: